okeefo/music-catalogue/README.md

 ## Upcoming features:

+* Database options - scan the music collection and create a database of the music collection  - in progress.

 * Configuration manager to make it easier to update the config file - change the defaults

-* Database options - scan the music collection and create a database of the music collection

 ## Getting Started